PonteIneptique/specifications/Optional-Extensions.md

 As with the core `GET` specifications, the other methods of the Documents endpoint __may__ accept as many different text encoding schemes as the implementer wishes.
 Any implementation __must__, though, at least support XML data encoded using the Text Encoding Initiative (TEI) schema.
 The specification that follows will assume that information is being transferred in this format.

 As with the core Documents specification, these extended methods also should expect to receive textual data as a `<TEI>` rootnode of the namespace http://www.tei-c.org/ns/1.0.
 If an entire document is being sent in the body of a single request (as when a new document is first created) the contents of that <TEI> rootnode need simply be compliant with the TEI specification.
-In all other cases, the text being submitted in the request body should be wrapped in a  `<fragment>` element of the DTS Namespace (https://w3id.org/dts/api#).
+In all other cases, the text being submitted in the request body should be wrapped in a  `<fragment>` element of the DTS namespace (https://w3id.org/dts/api).
 So most request bodies will look like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>